I’m a thrill seeker by nature. I love the adrenaline.

 Upon my arrival in Livingstone, Zambia, the first thing on my agenda was to look for the company that does the bungee jumps from the bridge that crosses the Zambezi River, which holds the Victoria Falls and divides Zambia from Zimbabwe.

-I checked into my hostel, and there it was… a full-blown poster from Victoria Falls Bungee, the company that operates such attraction from the bridge.
+I checked into my hostel, and there it was… a full-blown poster of a guy bungee jumping from the Victoria Falls bridge.

 A quick registration process, and in no time I was doing the first of three activities – the bridge slide, which is basically a zip line from the river bank on the Zambian side towards the bridge.
 It was fun, but I wanted more.